IronxDevil/Object-Detection-for-Space-Station/README.md

 ## Acknowledgements

-- **DualityAI** for organizing the hackathon and providing the dataset via their virtual digital twin simulator.
+- **DualityAI** for organizing the hackathon and providing the dataset via their virtual digital twin simulator Falcon.

 ---